juan-rey/relb/README.md

 ## Features

-- Efficiently handles hundreds of simultaneous connections with minimal system resource usage.
+- Efficiently manages hundreds of simultaneous connections with minimal system resource usage.
-- Transparent operation for both clients and servers.
+- Operates transparently for both clients and servers.
-- Simple and flexible configuration via a plain-text file.
+- Simple and flexible configuration using a plain-text file.
-- Persistent connections using an IP address-based "Session Directory"; clients reconnect to the same server after disconnection.
+- Maintains persistent connections via an IP address-based "Session Directory"; clients reconnect to the same server after disconnection.
-- Smart server assignment with support for multiple variables and round-robin.
+- Intelligent server assignment supporting multiple variables and round-robin strategies.
-- Powerful filtering system to allow or deny client-server assignments based on IP rules.
+- Advanced filtering system to allow or deny client-server assignments based on IP rules.
-- Built-in web administration interface for real-time management and monitoring.
+- Integrated web administration interface for real-time management and monitoring.
-- Automated tasks, such as purging inactive connections or disconnecting all clients.
+- Automated tasks, such as purging inactive connections or disconnecting all clients, can be scheduled.
-- Multi-platform support: runs on Linux, Windows, and other operating systems.
+- Multi-platform support: runs on Linux, Windows, and other major operating systems.

 ## Getting Started

 1. **Installation**
-   - See the `INSTALL` file for platform-specific instructions.
+   - Refer to the `INSTALL` file for platform-specific installation instructions.

 2. **Configuration**
    - Create or edit your configuration file (see `relb.conf.sample` for all available options and examples).